Glassonby: Old Parks cairn

 This cairn, no longer extant, was at OS NY56993988, just north of the Glassonby circle.
 It was recorded as being 4 ft high and oval in shape, with a line of five decorated stones below the cairn oriented north-south.
 To the west of the stones were 32 deposits of burnt bones, with accompanying Beaker ware cups, fragments of urns and 12 shale beads.
 Other pits were found to the east.
 A granite monolith, 4 ft 7 in high also stood to the west of the monument.
-Two of the decorated stones, along with incense cups and flint instruments found at the site, are on display at the Tullie House Museum in Carlisle.
+Two of the decorated stones, along with incense cups and flint instruments found at the site, are on display at the Tullie House Museum and Art Gallery in Carlisle.

 Glassonby Civil Parish

 The civil parish of Glassonby stretches from the banks of the River Eden to the summits of the North Pennines, where it borders Alston Moor.
 In addition to Glassonby itself it includes the village of Gamblesby, a separate civil parish until 1934, and the hamlets of Glassonbybeck, Maughanby and Unthank.